 Each phase consists of courses that offer numerous and repeated opportunities for the development of knowledge, skills and professional attitudes that prepare students for the following phase.
 The final phase completes the preparation of students for entry-level professional practice.
 In studio courses, a ratio of one faculty member to 18 students allows faculty and students to have meaningful one-on-one interaction.
 The Interior Architecture Program provides students with instruction and opportunities for developing a high degree of skill in traditional designing techniques, such as quick sketching, hand rendering and drafting, as well as in digital two- and three-dimensional imaging.

-The program conducts a yearly portfolio review, in early May, through which eighteen (18) students are selected to advance in the program.
+The program conducts a yearly portfolio review, through which eighteen (18) students are selected to advance in the program.
 The number of students selected is limited by accreditation standards, number of faculty, and physical facilities.
 To prepare for the portfolio review students are required to take five Art Foundations designated courses (please see the undergraduate catalog for the listing of courses) and then assemble the visual work from each of those classes into a folio.
 The faculty of the program review the work contained in the folios at the end of the spring semester, and based on that review, select eighteen students to be admitted into the next phase of the major.
-Students denied admission through the portfolio review must identify another major ore re-apply the following May.

 Students who successfully complete the portfolio review process are required to provide and maintain a computer, meeting program specifications, for all studio courses.
 Currently the program uses software such as AutoCAD, Form-Z, Adobe PhotoShop, Adobe Illustrator, and Dreamweaver.
 Computer specifications are sent to students along with their notice of admission following the portfolio review process.
 The specification may change with every entering group of students as technology advances.